sjhoeksma/myfleetboatrobot/readme.md

 With is program you can automate booking a element of you club if the fleet is managed by: [my-feel.eu](https://my-fleet.eu/).

 The default values within the system are for the club **HetSpaarne** but you can change it by setting the clubId parameter.

+The system supports whatsapp sending of message.
+When enabling you should once scan the whatsapp code dumped in the logfile.

 ## Building Development

-For development you can use to run the backend part.
+For development you can use to run the backend part and enable whatsapp.
 Default server port is 1323
 ```
-go run main.go -singleRun=false
+go run main.go -whatsapp=true
 ```
 and for the front end you can use the command below.
 The app wil be running on port 3000
 ```